zachleat/zachleat.com/web/_posts/2017-03-31-bernie-tweets.md

 ---
-title: 'Bernie Tweets'
+title: Bernie Tweets
 author: Zach Leatherman
 layout: post
 permalink: /bernie-tweets/
-categories:
+categories: null
 headimage: /web/img/posts/bernie-tweets/preview.jpg
 tags:
   - project
 ---

 Of course Bernie would print a tweet.
 Of course.
 He probably went to a local Kinkos/Fedex himself and made a giant copy of Donald’s tweet to use as a prop for a Senate hearing.